1. The Checkmk Micro Core’s special features

 5. Processing of performance data

-An important function of Checkmk is the processing of measurement data, such as CPU utilisation, and its retention for a long time period.
+An important function of Checkmk is the processing of measurement data, such as CPU utilization, and its retention for a long time period.
 In the Checkmk Raw Edition, PNP4Nagios from Jörg Linge is used for this, which in turn is based on the RRDtool.

 The software performs two functions: